nextpyp/pyp/docs/install/attach-slurm.rst

 This setting configures how jobs running on compute nodes in the cluster should connect to the web server and should be set to the URL of ``nextPYP`` on the web server *from the point of view of the compute node*.

-Depending on how your network is configured, choose one of the following options.

 .. tip::

   The ``web.host`` and ``web.webhost`` settings are different, but it's easy to confuse them for one another.